 For Cervical Cancer

 I'd like to connect with other women who have cervical cancer.
 I feel like they'll understand me best.
-Can you tell me where I should look?
+Can you tell me where I should look?A.

 Support groups are a wonderful opportunity to speak with other women diagnosed with cervical cancer.
-Support groups provide a safe environment to share thoughts, ideas and feelings with others in a similar circumstance.
-Members in a support group often feel less isolated during their cancer experience as they exchange useful information on medical issues, resources and practical concerns.
+Joining a group can provide a safe environment to share thoughts, ideas and feelings with others in a similar circumstance, and members in a support group often feel less isolated during their cancer experience.
+Support groups may be available face-to-face, over the telephone, or online.

 For Colorectal Cancer

 My mother was diagnosed with stage 3 colon cancer and I'm worried she is pulling away from those who care about her.
 I think it might be good for her to talk to others who've been diagnosed to get some guidance.
-Where should she go?
+Where should she go?A.

 Your question is a good example of how a cancer diagnosis affects the entire family, not just the loved one who was diagnosed.
 Both caregivers and patients share similar challenges, although with different perspectives.
 Speaking with people in a similar situation can often be helpful.
 Many hospitals offer support groups, so I would begin your search by speaking with a hospital social worker who can let you know about available support groups.
 If you are having difficulty finding local face-to-face support groups or if traveling is difficult, CancerCare offers both telephone and online support groups for colorectal cancer patients and for caregivers.